 We've reached a point where property and money issues have been gone over with a fine-tooth comb, or at least a comb that is close to being finely toothed.
 Now we can jump into the subject matter that is truly important for many of you going through a divorce, namely child custody determinations.

 The term "Child custody" does not appear in the Texas family code.
 Much of what we consider to make up child custody- time with your child, where your child lives primarily, rights and duties to your child- are broken down into conservatorship, possession, access, and visitation orders.
 Custody is a term that lawyers and clients alike utilize with frequency so I will do so in this section.
 Just know that your divorce decree probably won't have the word "custody" show up anywhere.

 Child custody is comprised of many rights and duties to your child.
 Will you or your spouse gain the right to determine your child's primary residence?
 How will you and your ex-spouse decide on educational, medical, and psychiatric matters?
 These essential subjects will fall under the banner of child custody?

 Will the wife in your divorce have an advantage regarding custody issues?

 This is a concern that fathers raise with me a great deal.
 If you are a dad, you can breathe a little easier knowing that there is no specific advantage within the laws on divorce that provides your wife with a leg up when it comes to your kids.
 Judges are not supposed to presume or assume that your wife will be a better parent regarding the prospects of raising your child.
 If your case makes it to a trial, you both will need to present evidence that will show the judge why you should be the parent who gets to have the kids live with you primarily.
 It is essentially a merit-based decision, though fathers often put themselves at a disadvantage in this regard.
 We will start tomorrow's blog post by discussing this in greater detail.

-Questions about family law and divorce?
-Contact the Law Office of Bryan Fagan, PLLC
+Questions about today's blog post?
+Contact the Law Office of Bryan Fagan